ajla-zulovic/eGlamHeelHangout/README.md

 - An admin can change user roles, promoting them to admins or reverting them to regular users
 - An admin can view detailed information about every user
 - An admin can delete users
-- An admin can add a new category by clicking the "+" button in the top right corner of the screen.
+- An admin can add a new category by clicking the "+" button in the top right corner of the screen
-- An admin can edit an existing category.
+- An admin can edit an existing category
-- An admin can deactivate a category, making it no longer visible for filtering.
+- An admin can deactivate a category, making it no longer visible for filtering